Nur Bekri: Investigation

 In the early morning hours of 20 September 2018, Bekri was placed under investigation by the Central Commission for Discipline Inspection and the National Supervisory Commission.
 His last public appearance was a visit to Russia with Vice-Premier Han Zheng.
+On 2 October 2018, he was removed as the deputy director of the NDRC and director of the National Energy Administration.
 On 16 March 2019, he was expelled from the Chinese Communist Party.
 French news agency AFP reported that Bekri had been arrested for graft, citing a statement on 2 April 2019 by national prosecutors; the report did not give a date for the former official's trial.

 On 25 July, he stood trial for taking bribes at the Shenyang Intermediate People's Court.
 The public prosecutors accused him of taking bribes directly or via others money and property worth more than 79.1 million yuan ($11.5 million) serving in his various positions between 1998 and 2018 in return for assisting certain organizations and individuals with their business operations, project contracting and job promotion or transfer and trading power for sex.
 On 2 December, Nur Bekri was sentenced to life in prison by Shenyang Intermediate People's Court for bribery worth more than 79.1 million yuan ($11.5 million) during his term as head of the energy administration, deputy chief of the Ürümqi committee of the Chinese Communist Party in Xinjiang, mayor of Ürümqi and chairman of the region.
 All of his private property was ordered confiscated, and the money and related interests that he had received in the form of bribes will be turned over to the national treasury.
 He pleaded guilty in court and expressed remorse.
 He said he would not appeal to a higher court.